Groking :active, :focus and :focus-visible pseudo-classes

 A browser applies :focus

-when the activation is complete and an element is ready for user
+when the activation is complete, and an element is ready for

-interaction.
+user interaction.
 There are different ways of giving focus to an element.
-You can click/touch the element
+You can click or tap the

-In the second eaxmple, we look at :focus
+In the second example, we look at :focus

-When you click the input field, you can see the dashed red outline again.
-But this time it stays until the input field loses focus:
+You can see the dashed red outline again when you click the input field.
+But this time, it stays until the input field loses focus:

 Likewise, when you click the submit button, you can see the dashed outline until it loses focus:

-Instead of clicking input field and submit button, you can use the Tab
+Instead of clicking the input field and submit button, you can use the

-does not matter whether a click, tap or the Tab
+focus, and it does not matter whether a click, tap, or the

 Pseudo-class :focus-visible